The History of Wristwatches

 The talented artisans of large clocks were soon taken up in a smaller format.
 The massive pocket clocks called "Nuremberg Eggs" were already famous in the sixteenth century.

-Technical discoveries such as the tensioned steel spring as a source of energy have been used since the end of the 15th century, the beginning of the 16th century.
+Technical discoveries, such as the tensioned steel spring, have been used as a source of energy since the end of the 15th century and the beginning of the 16th century.
 These discoveries made it possible to manufacture smaller and more portable clocks.

 The development of these small 16th-century oval clocks, the Nuremberg Eggs, using a known spring mechanism, was admittedly attributed to the Nuremberg clockmaker Peter Henlein (c.
 1479-1542).
-Still, their manufacture could not really be completed until the mid-16th century, after his death.
-The invention of the pocket watch cannot, therefore, be really credited to Henlein.
+Still, their manufacture could not be completed until the mid-16th century, after his death.
+Therefore, the invention of the pocket watch cannot be really credited to Henlein.

 On the high seas, we needed chronometers to guarantee the safety of navigation.
-It seems obvious that England, a great maritime power, actively encouraged the nascent watchmaking production and exercised hegemony in this field.
+It seems evident that England, a great maritime power, actively encouraged the nascent watchmaking production and exercised hegemony in this field.
 In the 16th century, the English ceded their supremacy in producing small clocks to the Swiss.
 The country then had more watch factories than England.
 Germany was not left out either.
 In 1767, Margrave Charles Frederick of Baden set out to launch the jewelry and watchmaking industry in Pforzheim, Germany.
 He, therefore, founded a watch factory in the orphanage in Pforzheim.
-However, this city did not really succeed in establishing itself in the watchmaking market until the 20th century.
+However, this city did not establish itself in the watchmaking market until the 20th century.

-In the 19th century, the clockmaker Ferdinand Adolph Lange (1815-1875) succeeded in building a watch industry in the town of Glashütte thanks to his skill in business and the targeted support of the poor townspeople.
+In the 19th century, the clockmaker Ferdinand Adolph Lange (1815-1875) succeeded in building a watch industry in the town of Glashütte thanks to his business skills and the targeted support of the poor townspeople.

 Industrial production of transportable clocks

-However, industrial production of portable clocks did not really begin until the 19th century.
+However, industrial production of portable clocks did not begin until the 19th century.
 There was already a timepiece, but it was not produced in series.
-These early wristwatches served as jewelry and had only an ornamental role like bracelets, or they were hung from a chain on the wrist.
+These early wristwatches served as jewelry and had only an ornamental role, like bracelets, or were hung from a chain on the wrist.
 The cases were round or oval, and the mechanism was wound up using small keys.

 The first real functional watch appeared in 1880.
 The German navy ordered them from the Swiss manufacturer Girard-Perregaux.
 At the same time, luxury watches for men had also developed in Switzerland and were very successful, especially among American women.

 However, the wristwatch still fails to impose itself.
-We preferred to wear pocket watches hung on the wrist at the time.
-Some manufacturers made their pocket watches so that they could be worn directly on the wrist without needing to use a chain.
+At the time, we preferred to wear pocket watches hung on the wrist.
+Some manufacturers made their pocket watches so they could be worn directly on the wrist without using a chain.

 The appearance of watches changed in the 1920s

-If they still recalled at the beginning, the pocket watch, new artistic creations sometimes original, were imagined rotating scales in the place of the hands, dials raised in the middle, an indication of the phases of the Moon and various other details came to enrich the dial.
+If they still recall at the beginning, the pocket watch, new artistic creations sometimes original, were imagined rotating scales in the place of the hands, dials raised in the middle, an indication of the phases of the Moon, and various other details came to enrich the dial.
 The design included almost all of the elements that are still found today.

-Over time, the movements became more and more complex.
-The watchmakers entrusted with wristwatches to clean, check or repair them were increasingly in demand.
-When, in the 1970s, the quartz watch took hold of the market, it sparked a great deal of controversy.
+Over time, the movements became increasingly complex.
+Watchmakers entrusted with wristwatches to clean, check, or repair them were increasingly in demand.
+When the quartz watch took hold of the market in the 1970s, it sparked a great deal of controversy.
 Many watchmakers profited from this new generation of less complicated, less expensive, and often more precise watches.
 In contrast, others preferred to devote themselves exclusively to the mechanical timers, carefully made by hand.

 The challenge of measuring time

-As previously stated, the measurement of time is intimately connected with the observation of the stars and their motion.
-And humans tried rapidly to invent machines able to reproduce their movement.
-Indeed, creating a smaller system showing how the planets move is the necessary precursor to a machine able to reproduce the passing of time in a structured way.
+As previously stated, time measurement is intimately connected with observing the stars and their motion.
+Humans have tried rapidly to invent machines that reproduce their movements.
+Indeed, creating a minor system showing how the planets move is the necessary precursor to a machine able to produce the passing of time in a structured way.
 The first was the Antikythera mechanism found at the beginning of the twentieth century in a shipwreck close to the Greek island of the same name.
-Created in about 200 BCE, it was the first geared mechanism able to reproduce celestial motion and predict astrological positions related to an existing calendar.
+Created in about 200 BCE, it was the first geared mechanism to reproduce celestial motion and predict astrological positions related to an existing calendar.

 The necessity of an invention